 This recipe is popular all year round, but it's especially good in the summer when peaches are in season.
 The fresh, juicy peaches give the cobbler a delicious flavor that's hard to beat.

-Cast Iron Peach Cobbler is delicious served warm with a scoop of ice cream or whipped cream.
-You can also serve it with a dollop of fresh whipped cream or a drizzle of caramel sauce.
+Southern Peach Cobbler is delicious served warm with a scoop of homemade vanilla ice cream.
+You can also serve it with a dollop of fresh whipped cream, drizzle of caramel sauce, or some homemade caramel sauce.

 Since peaches harvest late into the Autumn, you can serve up a taste of the season during colder nights as well as in the summer!